jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 * Xarray - similar to Numpy - applies the mathematical operation element-wise, so no need for loops.
 * Most plot functions work on `DataArray`, so make sure to select the variable to apply the `.plot.hist()`.
-* One can define the number of bins using the `bins` parameter.
+* One can define the number of bins using the `bins` parameter in the `hist` method.

 </details>